allenyummy/EHR_NER/README.md

 ## Materials for which you should prepare
 + Dataset

 You should prepare your own dataet since the datset is not going to be public.
 However, it doesn't mean that the idea shared by the repo is not helpful.
-Instead, you can use QASL framework for the public nested ner corpus, which is also my next step.
+Instead, you can use QASL framework for the public nested ner corpus (ACE2004, ACE2005, GENIA, NNE).

 + Pretrained Model

-There are plenty of pretrained model released by [huggingface](https://huggingface.co/models).
-Please download a model depending on language, model sturcture, cased/uncased, ... etc. In my case, I use `hfl/chinese-bert-wwm` as the pretrained model.
+There are plenty of pretrained models released by [huggingface](https://huggingface.co/models).
+Please download a model depending on language, model sturcture, cased/uncased, ... etc. In my case, I use `hfl/chinese-bert-wwm` as my backbone pretrained model.

 + Query

 If treating NER as QASL, then it's an essential and important step to create queries.
 The principle to construct queris is that one Entity Type corresponds to one Query.
-[Li et al., (2019)](https://arxiv.org/pdf/1910.11476.pdf) conducted a series experiments on English OntoNote 5.0 with different kinds of queries (e.g., Keyword, Template, Wikipedia, Annotation Guildlines, ...).
+[Li et al., (2020)](https://arxiv.org/pdf/1910.11476.pdf) conducted a series experiments on English OntoNote 5.0 with different kinds of queries (e.g., Keyword, Template, Wikipedia, Annotation Guildlines, ...).
 In my opinion, it's simple to use keywords as queries (i.e., the names of entity types).

 ---
 ## Data Dir Structure